Plant-based sun protection

 1) Can this PABA complex provide the sun protection it claims (SPF 15 for both UVA and UVB rays)?
 The reason I am asking this is because until now I had only heard of sun protection by titanium dioxide or chemicals like octyl mexaoxycinnamate (did I get it right?).
 So I am curious to find out.

 2) I notice a slight burning sensation in my eyes after I apply the product on my face.
 Is it true that PABA is a common irritant?
 (Since I notice many products proudly claiming PABA-free I wonder if it's really not good for you.)

 Please help.
 I hope this question falls within your realm of expertise.
 After all, you are the 'know it all' around here, aren't you?

-Thank you, 'Burning' to find out
+'Burning' to find out

 Dear 'Burning' to find out,